 Have Shift Work Disorder Injuries been litigated before the WCAB?

 Yes.
 There have been several reported issues concerning shift-work disorders.
-The following are some examples: In one case, a psychological injury was claimed and injury was found when there was substantial medical evidence that supported WCAB’s finding that effects of employer’s rotating shift schedule constituted actual events of employment that were predominant as to all causes combined of employee’s 2001 psychiatric injury.
+The following are some examples: In one case, a psychological injury was claimed and the injury was found when there was substantial medical evidence that supported WCAB’s finding that effects of employer’s rotating shift schedule constituted actual events of employment that were predominant as to all causes combined of employee’s 2001 psychiatric injury.
 See E. & J. Gallo Winery, v.
 W.C.A.B.
 (2004) 69 C.C.C.
 7. In another case, issues concerning work shift disorder were litigated.
 The medical condition of shift work disorder was not denied.
 There was a factual issue in dispute, however.
 The issue concerned whether in fact there was evidence to support the fact as to whether the employee had in fact worked shift work hours.
 Hubbard vs. UPS (2013) 2013 Cal.Wrk.Comp.
 P.D.
 Lexis 426.

 If you would like a free consultation regarding workers’ compensation law, please contact the Law Offices of Edward J. Singer, a Professional Law Corporation.
 They have been helping people in Central and Southern California deal with their worker’s compensation cases for 26 years.
 Contact us today for more information.